 If there is one thing my home country knows how to do, it’s a mean road trip.
 For a country so small, it has an incredible amount of diversity and natural beauty that could rival any other destination.
 While our country roads are often scarily narrow and you might even spot a few patches of grass growing here and there, they also make for some of the most beautiful drives in the world.

 Personally, I think one of the most beautiful drives in Ireland is following the coast road through West Cork, stopping off at the many beautiful fishing villages and coastal towns along the way, and then heading out to any of the hundred carry isles.
 Then again, being Corkonian, I am bound to be a little biased.
+Many would argue that a road trip through Ireland beats no other.

 Here’s a look at what some fellow Irish bloggers had to say when asked about their favourite drives by Chill.ie (an Irish travel insurance provider….trust me, you never want to take a road trip without the all important travel insurance!!).